lucystevenson/tech515-CICD/README.md

 Only when that job 1 is successful, we build job 2 that checks out the main branch and merges the new tested code from the dev branch to the main branch and pushes this to github

 ❌
-- We don't need a webhook here - we will set up job 2 so it automatically builds after job 1 - NO need to tick 'github hook trigger for GITScm polling' for job 2 as we are already listening for a webhook on job 1 > if we add this here, job 2 will also be listening out for a webhook from github and if we push a change to github, job 2 will be triggered unneccesarily
+- We don't need a webhook here - we will set up job 2 so it automatically builds after job 1 - NO need to tick 'github hook trigger for GITScm polling' for job 2 as we are already listening for a webhook on job 1 > if we add this here, job 2 will also be listening out for a webhook from github and if we push a change to github, job 2 will be triggered unnecessarily

 - build environment > click provide node & npm bin/ folder to PATH > NO need to tick this on job 2 as we have already npm install in job 1